Prefer to listen?

 Another feature that we like is the flexibility of being able to run one or both units to react to power needs and gas prices.
 One unit can meet the consumption needs of our atmospheric heat storage, so we can always run one unit with heat storage regardless of the power needs of the grid.
 Or we can run both units with or without heat production.
 The ability to run the units in part load and still maintain high plant efficiency further increases the plant’s overall flexibility.

-Are you satisfied with the financial performance of the solution?
+Are you satisfied with the financial performance of the gas turbines?

 "